XiaoMutt/palpable/README.md

 small asynchronous task server and would not like to go through the complication of setting up rabbitmq and Celery, Palpable is the choice.

 Palpable uses Clients to submit Tasks to a Server which manages several Workers.
 A Task is constructed given a Procedure which defines what should be done in a task.
 Each Task has a unique task_id for querying.

-ATTENTION: each task runs in a Process.
-If the task is easy, e.g. calculating the square root of a number, then using Palpable to run the task 1000 times will be way slower than directly run the task 1000 times sequentially, due to the overhead of Process creation, monitoring, communication, and decommission.
-Therefore, palpable is suitable for heavy tasks

 ## Install

 ```shell
 pip install palpable
 ```

+## ATTENTION Before Start Using

+### Palpable do not offer on disk persistence
+Palpable Server's data are all in memory.
+Once the server is shutdown, all data are lost.

+### Palpable run each task in its own process
+This ensures isolated environment for each task and multi-cpu usages.
+However, it adds overhead.
+Therefore,if each task is easy, running these tasks will be way slower than directly run them in one process.

+### Python's `print` `multiprocessing` deadlock
+Do not use `print` in the code send to the Palpable server.
+Doing so may cause palpable Workers to deadlock without notice.
+Palpable is trying to catch the `print` statement in the code sent to the server, and change it to `log.info`, but this is not guaranteed to work well.
+If you are not sure whether `print` will be sent to your Palpable server, use `python -u` to start your Server, or set `PYTHONUNBUFFERED=1` as an environment variable, when starting your Server.

 ## Basic Usage